HyperCells/HyperCells.github.io/source/contents/Tutorials/Supercells.md

 Hpc = AbelianBlochHamiltonian[pcmodel, 1, 0 &, -1 &, CompileFunction -> True];
 ```

-Recall, the construction of the model on the primitive cell already specifies all the model specification for the supercell.
-As such we just need to replace the model graph with the supercell model graphs in the first argument and pass the model graph to the option *PCModel*:
+Recall, the construction of the model on the primitive cell already defines all the model specification for the supercell.
+As such we just need to replace the model graph with the supercell model graphs in the first argument and pass the model graph to the option <code class="code-Mathematica">PCModel</code>:

 ```Mathematica
 Hsclst = Association[# ->